You are here: Home > Social Welfare > Social welfare payments > Carers > Half-rate Carer's Allowance

 Rules

 You must meet the qualifying criteria for Carer’s Allowance.
 For example, the person you are caring for must be so incapacitated as to require full-time care and attention and you must satisfy a means test.
-There is more information in our document about Carer’s Allowance.
+There is more information in our page about Carer’s Allowance.

 You can get half-rate Carer’s Allowance with the following weekly social welfare payments: